-Gary Fisher is an artist and experimental musician whose work explores sound through processes of inquiry and experimentation with objects, actions, words, places and technologies.
+Gary Fisher is a sound artist and experimental composer whose work explores sound through processes of inquiry and experimentation with objects, actions, words, places and technologies.
 He records, composes, performs and creates installations with various sound materials and approaches including found objects, found sounds, invented instruments, alternative approaches to traditional instruments, interacting with spaces and places.
 Central to the work are the ideas of treating sounds as materials and materials as potential sound-makers, amplifying textures and surfaces of objects The work often creates dialogues and blurs boundaries between improvised and composed, analogue and digital, intentional and accidental, noise and music, and always leaves room for elements of playfulness and humor.

 Gary has a Masters in Sound Arts from The University of Arts London and an BA in Visual arts from The University of Salford.
 He has performed at festivals, in galleries, concert halls, public spaces, living rooms and on live radio including: Manchester Science Festival, Futuresonic Festival, Manchester Literature Festival, Chorlton Arts Festival, Venice Biennale, White Cube London with Christian Marclay, Thurston Moore and others, Resonance FM London and The Other Room, Manchester.

 In 2018 Gary was chosen for the Frances Chagrin Award for Composition.
 His piece SPLIT: a series of vinyl records composed of sound materials using cut-up technique, is currently in development.